 Brought to you by Joyce Hesselberth, author and illustrator of the children’s books Shape Shift and Mapping Sam.
 Each animated puzzle hides up to 20 shapes, teaching your circles, diamonds, ovals, rectangles, semicircles, squares, trapezoids, and triangles.
 Try playing a game of hide and seek while using this app with your child!

 Loopimal is a deceivingly simple app for children.
 Learners will discover making patterns with sound and movement.
 The characters are funny animal illustrations who soothingly move along to musical beats.
 This app is great for promoting pre-coding skills through programming the sequences and playing with patterns.
 Loopimal is my personal favorite app for this age group, joined by Yatatoy’s other fantastic apps, Bandimal; Miximal; Drawnimal.

 PBS Parents Play and Learn by PBS Kids

-Like books for this age group, apps promote learning best when shared with an adult who can ask questions and scaffold use.
+Like books for this age group, apps promote learning best when shared with an adult who can ask or answer questions and scaffold use.
 The PBS Parent Play and Learn app provides fun games and media to promote literacy and learning.
 In addition to the engaging content many kids will recognize, PBS embeds tips and tricks to support a shared experience during screen time.